earthai-tech/hwm/doc/source/index.rst

 workflows:

 - **installation**:
-  This subpackage provides all the necessary instructions to install and configure the `hwm` package.
+  This subpackage provides all the necessary instructions to :ref:` install <installation>` and configure the `hwm` package.
 It includes detailed steps for setting up dependencies and environment requirements, ensuring users can get started quickly and without hassle.
 It also includes troubleshooting tips for common